tensorflow/tensorflow/tensorflow/examples/udacity/README.md

 * **I'm getting the error - docker: Cannot connect to the Docker daemon.
 Is the docker daemon running on this host? - when I run 'docker run'.**

 This is a permissions issue, and a popular answer is provided for Linux and Max OSX [here](http://stackoverflow.com/questions/21871479/docker-cant-connect-to-docker-daemon) on StackOverflow.
-Googling the error message does not turn up this result, so it is included here.

 Notes for anyone needing to build their own containers (mostly instructors)
 ===========================================================================